mathieucarbou/YaSolR/docs/build.md

 **Minimal requirements:**

-- a pin configured to the ZCD system: either the ZC pin of the Robodyn or any pin from any other ZC detection module
+- a pin configured to the ZCD system: either the ZC pin of the RobotDyn or any pin from any other ZC detection module
-- a pin configured to the Phase Control system: PSM pin for the Robodyn or DC + side of the Random SSR
+- a pin configured to the Phase Control system: PSM pin for the RobotDyn or DC + side of the Random SSR

 The website display the pinout configured, the pinout layout that is live at runtime and also displays some potential issues like duplicate pins or wrong pin configuration.